-Shaping a paint stream using mass flow pressure controllers
+Automating liquid paint application using mass flow

-Automatic paint sprayers, like those used in the automotive industry, require a constant flow of gas and paint to evenly apply a coat of paint to a surface.
-While atomizing the paint, the amount gas and paint supplied to the electric field can be adjusted to shape the stream of paint.
+Automatic paint sprayers, like those used in the automotive industry, require a constant flow of gas to evenly apply a coat of paint to a surface.
+While atomizing the paint, the amount of gas and paint supplied to the electric field can be adjusted to shape the stream of paint.
 This creates a consistent, quality finish.

-For example, monitoring line pressure can be critical to proper operation of the robots and for an early indication of a failure in the delivery system.
+- Monitoring line pressure can be critical to the proper operation of the robots and for an early indication of a failure in the delivery system.

 - The mass flow meter’s pressure signal eliminates the cost and maintenance of a separate pressure gauge.

 - These units may also be configured to provide a secondary parameter via an independent, digital, or analog output signal.